agibalov/aws-experiment/codebuild-fancy-notifications-experiment/README.md

 # codebuild-fancy-notifications-experiment

-It's a common solution to use `AWS::Events::Rule` + SNS to make CodeBuild send email messages on each build.
-These messages, however, look ugly and don't provide for customizations.
-The goal of this lab is to figure out the way to send _nice_ email messages with all the necessary details.
+CodeBuild project + Event rule + SNS allow you to send build notification email messages.
+This mechanism, however, has limitation and requires you to use ugly syntax to construct multi-line message text.
+The message then has the unexplainable `"` in the beginning and in the end of each line.

+The goal of this lab is to show how AWS Lambda allows you to send _nicer_ build notifications.

-1. `./tool.sh deploy` to deploy.
+1. `./tool.sh deploy <BranchName>` to deploy.
 2. Check inbox for messages from AWS and confirm your subscription.
 3. Note that this step will also create a web hook in the GitHub repository.
-4. Create a feature branch, make some changes, and push it.
-See how this triggers a build.
-5. Create a merge request and see how it has the "All checks have passed" section.
+4. Create a merge request and see how it has the "All checks have passed" section.
-6. `./tool.sh undeploy` to undeploy.
+5. `./tool.sh undeploy` to undeploy.

+## Notes

+* With SNS, you still can't use arbitrary HTML - only the plain text.
+Consider using SES if you want HTML.